STAR-Tsinghua/LiveEvaluationSystem/readme.md

 Please note the version of rustc should be 1.53.0 (`rustc -V`).
 If not, you can use `rustup toolchain` to install it.
 It is found out that the latest rustc version may cause library linking problem.

+### Apply patches

+Run `apply_patch.sh` at the root directory of this project.
+This patch adds Cargo.lock file to both submodules to ensure correct depency version.

 ### Compile executable

 Go to `LiveSystem` and then use the commands